Artur-Cavalcante/Flip-Picture/README.md

 ---

-### Here your will learning about a software or some technology.
+### Here your will discovery about a software or some technology.
 ### Just acess the [Website](https://artur-cavalcante.github.io/flip-picture/) and enjoy.
 ### Thanks.